gabiilimaa1996-sudo/front_serverest_dev/README.md

 - `missingPasswordUser`
 - `emptyBody`

-These data sets support the documented `POST /login` validations, including successful authentication and `401` responses for invalid or incomplete credentials [1].
+These data sets support the documented `POST /login` validations, including successful authentication and `401` responses for invalid or incomplete credentials.

 ### `cypress/fixtures/products.json`

-Contains base product payloads used as a starting point for unique-name and duplicate-name scenarios in the `POST /produtos` endpoint [1].
+Contains base product payloads used as a starting point for unique-name and duplicate-name scenarios in the `POST /produtos` endpoint.

 ## Support

-The `cypress/support` folder contains custom commands and the global Cypress bootstrap layer [3].
+The `cypress/support` folder contains custom commands and the global Cypress bootstrap layer.

 ### `e2e.js`

-This file imports `./commands`, making all custom commands available to every spec [3].
+This file imports `./commands`, making all custom commands available to every spec.

 ```js
 import './commands'